Subprime lending: Defining subprime risk

-Lenders' standards for determining risk categories may also consider the size of the proposed loan, and also take into account the way the loan and the repayment plan is structured, if it is a conventional repayment loan, a mortgage loan, an endowment mortgage, an interest-only loan, a standard repayment loan, an amortized loan, a credit card limit or some other arrangement.
+Lenders' standards for determining risk categories may also consider the size of the proposed loan and the way the loan and its repayment plan are structured: conventional repayment loan, mortgage loan, endowment mortgage, interest-only loan, standard repayment loan, amortized loan, credit card limit, or some other arrangement.
 The originator is also taken into consideration.
 Because of this, it was possible for a loan made to a borrower with "prime" characteristics (e.g. high credit score, low debt) to be classified as subprime.